summersmaggie/visit-australia-clone/README.md

 ## Features

-* As a user, I should be welcomed to the website with a homepage page and a navigation bar.
+* As a user, I am welcomed to the website with a homepage page and a navigation bar.
-* As a user, I want to see all the things I can learn about Australia right when I land on the page, broken up into Places To Go, Things To Do, Plan Your Trip, and Offers.
-These categories can then be clicked to pages that contain blog posts relevant to that subject.
-* As a user, I want to view blog posts on the homepage, broken out by Experiences for the first-time traveler, Popular places, Featured offers, and Traveler essentials.
-For each blog post, I need to see title, author, image and blog post content.
+* As a user, I can view blog posts on the homepage, broken out by Experiences for the first-time traveler, Popular places, Featured offers, and Traveler essentials.
-* As a user, I want to be able to search the website for blog posts that match my search.
-* As a user, I want to view Visit Australia's Instagram feed on the homepage.
+* As a user, each blog post has an individual page with a title, author, image and longer story.
 * As an employee, I want to add new blog posts, update current blog posts, and delete existing blog posts.

 ## Technologies Used

 ```
 Application: Angular CLI, TypeScript, Bootstrap, HTML
 Environment: ng, npm, webpack, tslint
-API:
 Database: Firebase
 ```